The kindergarten classroom at Tucker Maxon School is a safe, supportive and welcoming environment.

 - Teach children how to ask for help, how to be helpful, and how to complete a task and put things away.

-- Physical education led by a certified Master’s level P.E. teacher in a full-sized gymnasium, complete with a climbing wall.
+- Physical education in a full-sized gymnasium, complete with a climbing wall.

 - Music classes, including choir and instrument exploration.

-- Art Classes: Focus on self-expression using a variety of different mediums.
+- Art classes that focus on self-expression using a variety of different media.

 - Large on-campus playground

 - Access to our nature area: including garden exploration, gathering eggs from our hen house, and caring for our goats.

 - Regular reports on your child’s progress with the use of developmental checklist.

-- Access to Extended care before and after school (additional cost).
+- Access to Extended care after school (additional cost).